cohenvelazquez/CS340-DB_Project/project_step_4/README.md

 ### ✅ Dynamic Data Loading
 - All pages load data dynamically from the database via API endpoints
 - Real-time statistics on the homepage
-- Search functionality on customer management
+- Search and filter functionality on all management pages
+- Data refreshes automatically when returning from edit operations

 ## What Doesn't Work (Not Required for Step 4)

 - **INSERT operations**: Forms exist but submit functionality not yet implemented
-- **UPDATE operations**: Edit pages exist but are not yet functional
 - **Complex CRUD operations**: Will be implemented in future steps

 ## Project Structure